YTGamer/bdthemes/download-themes-here/README.md

 ### Discord AMOLED dark theme

-I tried to copy the original Discord
+I tried to copy the original Discord AMOLED dark theme on mobile to use it on PC.

 <img src="https://media.discordapp.net/attachments/644206156415238221/677538587713208330/unknown.png">